jgscott/SDS323/README.md

 ### Probability + R: a warm-up

-Slides: [Warm-up](slides/01_warmup/01_warmup.pdf): a bit of probability and a bit of R to get the semester going.
+Slides: [Warm-up](slides/01_warmup/01_warmup.pdf), covering a bit of probability and a bit of R to get the semester going.

 R scripts and data sets:
 - [predimed_intro.R](R/predimed_intro.R) and [predimed.csv](data/predimed.csv)